SwiftRex/SwiftRex/README.md

 [API documentation can be found here](https://swiftrex.github.io/SwiftRex/api/index.html).

+# Quick Guide

+In a hurry?
+Already familiar with other redux implementations?

+No problem, we have a [TL;DR Quick Guide](docs/markdown/QuickGuide.md) that shows the minimum you need to know about SwiftRex in a very practical approach.

+We still recommend reading the full README for a deeper understanding behind SwiftRex concepts.

 # Goals

 Several architectures and design patterns for mobile development nowadays propose to solve specific issues related to [Single Responsibility Principle](https://www.youtube.com/watch?v=Gt0M_OHKhQE) (such as Massive ViewControllers), or improve testability and dependency management.
 Other common challenges for mobile developers such as state handling, race conditions, modularization/componentization, thread-safety or dealing properly with UI life-cycle and ownership are less explored but can be equally harmful for an app.